ChainMapper/docker-br1mcoin/README.md

 ```

 # Proper start
 Use a volume to store all data.
-The image stores it's data in `bitcoin`.
+The image stores it's data in `/data`.
 So mapping that volume will do the trick.

+Additionally you can override the confdig and wallet file  duing volumes pointing to `/config/br1m.conf` and `/config/wallet.data`

 # Donations:
 BTC: 1NCZgpMMoNwL6ZeFsEQ2kRZEzzzTd5TuGk